kubeflow/website/content/en/docs/components/pipelines/v2/author-a-pipeline/pipelines.md

         message=task.output).ignore_upstream_failure()
 ```

 Note that the component used for the caller task requires a default value for each input read from an upstream task.
-The default value is applied if an upstream task fails to produce inputs.
+The default value is applied if the upstream task fails to produce the outputs that are passed as inputs to the caller task.
 Specifying default values ensures that the caller task always succeeds, regardless of the status of the upstream task.

 [component-io]: /docs/components/pipelines/v2/author-a-pipeline/component-io#passing-data-between-tasks